ramity/notes/truss.md

 - Requirements:

   - Code review

   - Good UI

   - Remote team collaboration

   - Features

   - Bulletproof secure extendable API

   - Symfony CMS approach.
     - **Easy to extend**

   - Documentation
     - Integrated markdown editor (w/ live preview)

   - Task interface

   - Task types
     - Bug
     - Feature request

   - Integrated voting system

   - Integrated calendar (plan sprints + see progress overtime)

   - Build in slack clone
     - Default added/created team and project channels.
     - Function similarly to slack in channel management + individual comms.

   - Project management
     - Dashboard management
       - UI management
     - Workboard management
       - Task management

   - Tasks can have weight that can be debated by any members who can view the tasks

   - TrackDuck similar approach for assigned tasks
     - https://goo.gl/CihCmv

   - Integrated time tracker
     - Toggl for inspiration

+    - ```bash
+      # start integrated timer
+      raft timer start

+      # stop integrated timer
+      raft timer stop

+      # open link to webpage timer GUI
+      raft timer link

+      # show current statistics in shell
+      raft timer status

+      # set title
+      raft timer set title "SAMPLE TEXT"

+      # set task
+      raft timer set task T526

+      # set project
+      raft timer set project P253
+      ```

   - cpp binary that runs as a process that enables users to see your progress.
-Shooting for real time application in which git is leveraged to determine how much work
+Shooting for real time application in which git is leveraged to determine how much work.
+Collab sessions enables a script that watches all files contained in the root directory for changes.
+When a file's last modified date is more recent than it's last saved date, it automatically pushes the output of `git diff HEAD > file.out` to the server where it is applied to a repo associated with the username of the user that pushed the code. `USERNAME-collab`.
+The contents in which are viewable via the web based gui.

     - ```bash
-  git add .
+      # start a collab session
+      raft collab start

+      # stop a collab session
+      raft collab stop
+      ```

+- ```bash
   git diff HEAD
   # shows all local updates since last commit
   ```

+- Similarly to arcanist, a token must be set to allow for the script to act on the user's behalf.

-- ​
+  - ```bash
+    raft set token "nuGOesD42CKmpZCkBsqxZ2zUkae3gTeN"
+    ```